-The calculations have been performed with the stand-alone lower plenum module AIDA of ATHLET-CD 3.3 /LOV 21b/.
+The calculations have been performed with the stand-alone ATHLET-CD 3.4 /LOV 21b/.
 Similar to the experiment a fully hemispherical lower plenum has been modelled with a radius of 0.4966 m and a wall thickness of 0.025 mm.
 To modelling the two-dimensional heat conduction in the wall it has been divided into 60 axial nodes (along the wall) which have been split with 10 radial layers.
-Regarding of previous calculations, the implemented stainless steel S304/S319 model has been chosen among the three available wall materials to modelling the wall properties /HOL 15/.
+Regarding of previous calculations, the carbon steel model of AIDA with built in tables has been chosen among the three available wall materials to modelling the wall properties.